 If you wish to contact Service Provider, please send your correspondence by mail to : 4312 Tuller Rd, Dublin, OH 43017, USA or by email to support@the-sharing-is-caring.com.

 If the Service Provider needs to contact you, the Service Provider will do so by e-mail to the e-mail address you provide under your S.i.C.
 Account.

-Last Updated: xxxx,xx, 2020 <= Fill the date uploaded
+Last Updated: May 7th, 2020